AdobeDocs/commerce-merchant-services.en/help/payment-services/order-payment-status.md

 ## View statuses

-The Order payment status report view shows comprehensive transaction status and pay status information for each Payment Services order.
+The Order payment status report view shows comprehensive pay status information for each Payment Services order.

-### Transaction status

 By default, 30 days of order payment statuses are shown in the grid.